typedb/typedb-docs/0001-typedb/02-dev/07-response.md

 A delete query can only return a Future object of a void (empty response).

-You can’t retrieve any useful data from the Future object for a delete query.
+We can’t retrieve any useful data from the Future object for a delete query.

 ### Update (match-delete-insert) query